ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 make a peer-to-peer `Rendezvous`.

-If more than one Remote Endpoint is specified on the Preconnection, then all the Remote Endpoints on the Preconnection should represent the same service, to the extent that the application and the Transport Services system can validate that the Remote Endpoints correspond to the same service.
+If more than one Remote Endpoint is specified on the Preconnection, then all the Remote Endpoints on the Preconnection ought to represent the same service, to the extent that the application and the Transport Services system can validate that the Remote Endpoints correspond to the same service.
 For example, a Remote Endpoint might represent various network